Leuchtfeuer/auth0-for-typo3/README.md

 ## For Administrators ##
 ### Installation ###
-We recommend to require this extension via composer:
+We recommend to get this extension via composer:
 ```
 composer require bitmotion/auth0
 ```